dalibo/emaj/docs/en/rollbackDetails.rst

 Depending on the context, several behaviours exist.

-For a given table, if all other tables linked to it by foreign keys belong to the same tables group or tables groups processed by the E-Maj rollback operation, reverting the changes on all tables will safely preserve the referential integrity.
+For a given table, if all other tables linked to it by foreign keys belong to the same table group or table groups processed by the E-Maj rollback operation, reverting the changes on all tables will safely preserve the referential integrity.

 For this first case (which is the most frequent) the table rollback is executed with a *session_replication_role* parameter set to '*replica*'.
 In this mode, no check on foreign keys is performed while updating the table.

-On the contrary, if tables are linked to other tables that do not belong to the tables groups processed by the rollback operation or that are not including into any tables groups, then it is essential that the referential integrity be checked.
+On the contrary, if tables are linked to other tables that do not belong to the table groups processed by the rollback operation or that are not including into any table groups, then it is essential that the referential integrity be checked.

 In this second case, checking the referential integrity is performed: